 As we encourage students to ‘live as children of the light’ we want them to be empowered to take ownership of their wellbeing, realise the impact they can have on the wellbeing of others and understand how God has created us to live in harmony with him, each other and God’s earth.

-Student wellbeing is a community responsibility and is led by the Student Wellbeing Team made up of the Principal, Pastor, Chaplain and Community Wellbeing Facilitator.
+Student wellbeing is a community responsibility and is led by the Student Wellbeing Team made up of the Principal, Pastor and Chaplain.
 This group works to support all school staff, students and parents in their wellbeing.

 Essential agreements about student wellbeing